RxnRover/RxnRover/_sources/user_resources/user_guide/getting_started/experiment_manager.rst.txt

 will attempt to load the Experiment file from the path specified, loading all plugins and connecting to the instrumentation.

-Use the "Clear" button to the top-right of the "Recent Experiments" list to remove all recent experiment items.
+Use the :guilabel:`Clear` button to the top-right of the "Recent Experiments" list to remove all recent experiment items.
 It is currently not possible to remove a single recent experiment, although a recent experiment entry will be removed if Rxn Rover cannot find the Experiment file.